mahavedalla/mahavedalla/docs/questions/parinna/whether-the-full-understanding-of-sensual-pleasures,-form,-and-feelings-is-the-same.md

-# Whether the full understanding of sensual pleasures, form, and feelings is the same?
+Question: Whether the full understanding of sensual pleasures, form, and feelings is the same?
 Answer in Brief: -
  Category: Pariñña
 Sutta References: -